Daemon: basics

 The canonical approach to establish an mKTL daemon involves creating a Python module to represent all of your custom logic.
 Each of the steps described here is required, though there is more than one way to satisfy each step.

-The structure of the Python module containing the Store subclass can be completely arbitrary; for the sake of this example, the code is contained in a Metal Python module, and the components described here are in a Precious submodule.
+The structure of the Python module containing the Daemon subclass can be completely arbitrary; for the sake of this example, the code is contained in a metal Python module, and the components described here are in a precious submodule.

-Within the Precious submodule we define our subclass.
-For no reason other than convenience it is defined with the name Store.
-The structure of the Precious.py file will be as follows:
+Within the precious submodule we define our subclass.
+For no reason other than convenience it is defined with the name Daemon.
+The structure of the precious.py file will be as follows:

 import mktl